krmtmz/krmtmz/README.md

 - 📫 How to reach me **tmzkerem@gmail.com**

-- ⚡ Fun fact **I can make jokes about everything :D Also im a huge fan of the dark side.
+- ⚡ Fun fact **I can make jokes about everything :smile: Also im a huge fan of the dark side.
 I mean dark humor.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">